hobbyquaker/cul/README.md

 This module provides a thin abstraction for the serial port communication with CUL/COC and lightweight parse and command wrappers.
 It's intended to be used in different Node.js based Home Automation software.

-This module is also used by the Home Automation project "[ioBroker](https://github.com/iobroker/ioBroker.nodejs)".

 #### Credits

 based on the work of Rudolf Koenig, Author of [culfw](http://culfw.de) and [fhem](http://fhem.de) (both licensed under GPLv2)